-1 Drive - No RAID arrays are supported

-2 Drives - RAID0 for speed (regular backups are recommended) or RAID1 for data protection.

-4 Drives - RAID0 for speed (regular backups are recommended) or RAID10 for the best balance of Speed and protection.

-8 Drives - RAID0 for speed (regular backups are recommended) or RAID10 for the best balance of Speed and protection.
+- 1 Drive No RAID arrays are supported - 2 Drives RAID0 for speed (regular backups are recommended) or RAID1 for data protection. - 3 Drives RAID0 for speed (regular backups are recommended). - 4 Drives RAID0 for speed (regular backups are recommended) or RAID10 for the best balance of Speed and protection. - 5 Drives RAID0 for speed (regular backups are recommended). - 6 Drives RAID0 for speed (regular backups are recommended). - 7 Drives RAID0 for speed (regular backups are recommended). - 8 Drives RAID0 for speed (regular backups are recommended) or RAID10 for the best balance of Speed and protection.

 Also, you can run more than one array on the AMD controller, so long as the total is no more than eight (8) drives.
-For example, this means you can allocate four (4) drives to a RAID10, two (2) drives to a RAID0, and two (2) drives to a RAID1.
+For example, this means you can allocate four (4) drives to a RAID10, two (2) drives to a RAID1.